 Ambleside Tourist Information

-Ambleside's parking regulations include a Permit Holders Only street parking.
-Permits are free of charge, and may be obtained at shops, restaurants, pubs, Tourist Information Centre and other places.
+Ambleside's street parking regulations include a Permit Holders Only scheme.
+The permits are free of charge and can be obtained from some shops, restaurants, pubs and the Tourist Information centre.

 How to get there: